 The popup that appears enables you to both search for and select a particle to use in your menu.
 Simply click the particle and Select it.

-From here, you are taken to the same particle settings popup you see in the Layout Manager as well as in the outline's Settings administrative panel.
+From here, you are taken to the same particle settings popup you see in the Layout Manager as well as in the outline's Particle Defaults administrative panel.
 In this example, we are adding a Date Particle which displays the current date.

 Once you have set up the Particle as desired, simply save your menu and check the front end to see the Particle in your menu.